sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 DateTimeFieldExtract
 ====================

-Below is the sample workflow which contains DateTimeFieldExtract processor in Fire Insights.
+Below is the sample workflow which contains DateTimeFieldExtract processor in Sparkflows.

 It reads a simple Calendar Dataset with a Date Column and uses DateTimeFieldExtract processor to create New DataFrame by extracting Date and Time field and prints the result.